kpa28-git/KAR/README.md

 ## TODO
 * continue adding to kakrc
+* browser: function to remove or prevent duplicate tabs (+notify user)
 * nyxt browser config
-	* Play around with and learn next
+	* Play around with and learn nyxt
-	* Start building a config file `~/.config/next/init.lisp`
+	* Start building a config file `~/.config/nyxt/init.lisp`
 * clean up home directory (move dotfiles?)
 * Set global theming from my directory of base16 files
 	* Choose a theme from a rofi prompt and set base16 for:
 		* Xresources (needs fixing)
 		* qutebrowser
 * cleanup and remove unused luke scripts
-* xdg-open within the current terminal window
 * multiplex between fzf and rofi
 * search aliases should work with `~/.scripts/termtools/samedir` (cd back and forth? can't use pushd/popd because those aren't POSIX). move to directory and 'cd -' at the end